NoahRobit72/NoahRobit72/README.md

 I am passionate about building solutions to the problems around me and working to improve the world.
 Feel free to reach out if you live in Boston or are stopping by.
 I would love to grab lunch!

-My email is noahro at bu.edu and my phone number is (231) 342 - six nine three one.
+My email is noahro at bu.edu